 3. Use planter stands.

 Swapping your regular stands for planter stands immediately adds some extra weight!
-The regular stands average about 13 lbs each, while the square planter stands are 20.5 lbs and the rectangle planter stands are 55 lbs.
-Keep in mind how often your system has to be disassembled and reassembled though, moving the rectangle planter stands every day can get old fast!
+The regular stands average about 13 lbs each, while the square planter stands are 20.5 lbs, and the rectangle planter stands are 55 lbs.
+Remember how often your system has to be disassembled and reassembled, though; moving the rectangle planter stands daily can get old fast!

 4. Add weight to planter stands.